Cecil B. DeMille: Method

 Composer Elmer Bernstein described DeMille as "sparing no effort" when filmmaking.
 Bernstein recalled that DeMille would scream, yell, or flatter—whatever it took to achieve the perfection he required in his films.
 DeMille was painstakingly attentive to details on set and was as critical of himself as he was of his crew.
 Costume designer Dorothy Jeakins, who worked with DeMille on The Ten Commandments (1956), said that he was skilled in humiliating people.
 Jeakins admitted that she received quality training from him, but that it was necessary to become a perfectionist on a DeMille set to avoid being fired.
 DeMille had an authoritarian persona on set; he required absolute attention from the cast and crew.
 He had a band of assistants who catered to his needs.
-He would speak to the entire set, sometimes enormous with countless numbers of crew members and extras, via a microphone to maintain control of the set.
-He was disliked by many inside and outside of the film industry for his cold and controlling reputation.
+He would speak to the entire set, sometimes enormous, with countless crew members and extras, via a microphone to maintain control of the set.
+He was disliked by many inside and outside the film industry for his cold and controlling reputation.
 (Note: Further illustrated by his home life, DeMille required formality and politeness at home.
 Sons-and daughters-in-law were required to call him "Mr. DeMille", and Richard deMille never recalled hugging his father, claiming he received handshakes instead.)

 DeMille was known for autocratic behavior on the set, singling out and berating extras who were not paying attention.
 Many of these displays were thought to be staged, however, as an exercise in discipline.
 He despised actors who were unwilling to take physical risks, especially when he had first demonstrated that the required stunt would not harm them.
 This occurred with Victor Mature in Samson and Delilah.
 Mature refused to wrestle Jackie the Lion, even though DeMille had just tussled with the lion, proving that he was tame.
 DeMille told the actor that he was "one hundred percent yellow".
 Paulette Goddard's refusal to risk personal injury in a scene involving fire in Unconquered cost her DeMille's favor and a role in The Greatest Show on Earth.
-DeMille did receive help in his films, notably from Alvin Wyckoff, who shot forty-three of DeMille's films; brother William deMille who would occasionally serve as his screenwriter; and Jeanie Macpherson, who served as DeMille's exclusive screenwriter for fifteen years; and Eddie Salven, DeMille's favorite assistant director.
+DeMille did receive help in his films, notably from Alvin Wyckoff, who shot forty-three of DeMille's films; brother William DeMille, who would occasionally serve as his screenwriter; Jeanie Macpherson, who served as DeMille's exclusive screenwriter for fifteen years; and Eddie Salven, DeMille's favorite assistant director.

 DeMille made stars of unknown actors: Gloria Swanson, Bebe Daniels, Rod La Rocque, William Boyd, Claudette Colbert, and Charlton Heston.
-He also cast established stars such as Gary Cooper, Robert Preston, Paulette Goddard and Fredric March in multiple pictures.
+He also cast established stars such as Gary Cooper, Robert Preston, Paulette Goddard, and Fredric March in multiple pictures.
 DeMille cast some of his performers repeatedly, including Henry Wilcoxon, Julia Faye, Joseph Schildkraut, Ian Keith, Charles Bickford, Theodore Roberts, Akim Tamiroff, and William Boyd.
 DeMille was credited by actor Edward G. Robinson with saving his career following his eclipse in the Hollywood blacklist.